 The Company writes off financial assets, in whole or in part, when it has exhausted all practical recovery efforts and has concluded there is no reasonable expectation of recovery.
-Indicators that there is no reasonable expectation of recovery include (i) ceasing enforcement activity and (ii) where the Company's recovery method is foreclosing on collateral and the value of the collateral is such that there is no reasonable expectation of recovering in full.
+Indicators that there is no reasonable expectation of recovery include ceasing enforcement activity.

 The Company may write-off financial assets that are still subject to enforcement activity.
-The outstanding contractual amounts of such assets written off during the year ended 31 March, 2022 was \$6,793 (2021: \$9,248).
+The outstanding contractual amounts of such assets written off during the year ended March 31, 2024 was \$9,010 (2023: \$6,437).
 The Company still seeks to recover amounts it is legally owed, but which have been partially written off.